-- Tal August, Nigini Oliveira, Chenhao Tan, Noah Smith, and Katharina Reinecke, “Framing Effects: Choice of Slogans Used to Advertise Online Experiments Can Boost Recruitment and Lead to Sample Biases”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
+- Tal August, Nigini Oliveira, Chenhao Tan, Noah A. Smith, and Katharina Reinecke, “Framing Effects: Choice of Slogans Used to Advertise Online Experiments Can Boost Recruitment and Lead to Sample Biases”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
 PDF

 - Manuel Nordhoff, Tal August, Nigini Oliveira and Katharina Reinecke, “A Case for Design Localization: Diversity of Website Aesthetics in 44 Countries”, Human Factors in Computing Systems (CHI), 2018.
 PDF